 Thinking about breast reconstruction

-Women have different reasons for choosing or declining breast reconstruction surgery.
-You may choose it so that you won’t need to wear a breast form (prosthesis/false breast), or you may feel that breast reconstruction will help you to feel more confident or feminine.
+Women have breast reconstruction for different reasons.
+You may choose it so that you won’t need to wear a false breast (breast prosthesis/form), or you may feel that breast reconstruction will help you feel more confident or feminine.

-Other factors may also affect your decisions about reconstruction, such as your general health, your relationships, commitments and priorities.
+Other factors may also affect your decisions about reconstruction, such as your general health, relationships, commitments and priorities.

 Breast reconstruction usually involves having two or more operations over a period of 6–12 months to get the best appearance for your new breast.

-You may find it reassuring to know that breast reconstruction doesn’t increase the chance of the cancer coming back.
+Breast reconstruction doesn’t increase the chance of the cancer coming back.
 And it doesn’t interfere with your doctors’ ability to detect the cancer if it comes back in the breast area.